project-a/mondrian-server/README.md

 Mondrian Server makes a few assumptions / simplifications that have worked well for us in the past:

 - **Single database connection**: Only one JDBC database connection can be configured for accessing the data warehouse (rather than a catalog of connections).
-This connection is then hard-wired in the XML server and in Saiku.
+This connection is then hard-wired in the XMLA server and in Saiku.

-- **Mondrian 8 together with Saiku**: Saiku is based on Mondrian 4, which is not backward compatible with Mondrian 3.
+- **Mondrian 8 together with Saiku**: Saiku works with Mondrian 4, which is not backward compatible with Mondrian 3.
 However, more development has happened on Mondrian 3, and [it is called now Mondrian 8](https://community.hitachivantara.com/thread/14069-what-is-the-status-of-mondrian-4x-where-is-the-latest-code).
 Mondrian Server patches Saiku to work together with Mondrian 8.

 - **External ACL for Saiku and XMLA**: External ACL providers can be integrated for authenticating users.